VickeyIzzard/Technical-Writing-Resources/README.md

 Professional technical writing ([PTW](./assets/ptw-acronym-list.csv#L44)) and technical communications ([TC](./assets/ptw-acronym-list.csv#L60)) involve highly specialized vocabulary.
 This resource aims to make acronyms related to PTW and TC more accessible to program students and others.

-*[The Merriam-Webster Dictionary](https://www.merriam-webster.com/dictionary/)* defines an acronym[^1] as “a word (such as NATO, radar, or laser) formed from the initial letter or letters of each of the successive parts or major parts of a compound term or an abbreviation[^2] (such as FBI) formed from initial letters, known as an initialism[^3].”
+*[The Merriam-Webster Dictionary](https://www.merriam-webster.com/dictionary/)* defines an acronym[^1] as "a word (such as NATO, radar, or laser) formed from the initial letter or letters of each of the successive parts or major parts of a compound term or an abbreviation[^2] (such as FBI) formed from initial letters, known as an initialism[^3]."
 - An **abbreviation** is a truncated word (such as [TTY](./assets/ptw-acronym-list.csv#L63)).
 - An **acronym** comprises parts of the phrase it stands for and is pronounced as a word (such as [ARM](./assets/ptw-acronym-list.csv#L5), [DITA](./assets/ptw-acronym-list.csv#L13), [ISO](./assets/ptw-acronym-list.csv#L27), [SAAS](./assets/ptw-acronym-list.csv#L50), etc.).
 - An **initialism** is an acronym pronounced as individual letters (such as [PTW](./assets/ptw-acronym-list.csv#L44) and [STC](./assets/ptw-acronym-list.csv#L57)).